Lelmose/TP_NGS_2020_Single_Cell/README.md

 ## Introduction

 Human dental tissue can't regenarate and this statement has forced human to use artificial implants.
 However, those implants are not always tolerated by human body and there are numbers of associated pathologies.
 One different approach to this issue is the study of rodent dental epithelium.
 Due to they way of living, rodents' incisive don't stop growing during there life.
-This implicates that a stem cell niche remains active during their whole life.
-Ie toFollowing the framework of the paper from Krikanez et al. we reanalyzed a dataset of single cell RNA seq.
+This implicates that some stem cell niches remain active during their whole life.
+Following the framework of the paper from Krikanez et al. we reanalyzed a dataset of single cell RNA seq extracted from mouse dental gyrus.
+The aim of this work was to identificate the different cellular population using differential expression and to associate each population to the corresponding cellular type by studying genetic markers.
+Then the final objective was to approach the temporal dynamic of the different , the methode of RNA

 ## Getting the data
 The data were collected on .
 Then the script was run to download the compressed files.